-What is the legal authority for C-PACE financing in the State of Illinois?
+What is the legal authority for C-PACE financings in the State of Illinois?

 The Illinois Property Assessed Clean Energy Act, 50 ILCS 50/1 et.
-Seq ("PACE Act"), enables your community to establish a C-PACE program.
+Seq ("PACE Act"), enables Illinois municipalities and counties (collectively, "Communities") to establish a Commercial Property Assessed Clean Energy ("C-PACE") program (C-PACE Program").

-How Do Local Governments establish a PACE Program?
+How do local governments establish a C-PACE Program?

-A governmental unit must adopt a local ordinance that, among other things, creates the program, establishes the means of financing qualified projects through the use of Assessment Contracts as security for a PACE financing, and adopt a program report that includes qualification requirements, standards and documentation for the program.
+A governmental unit must adopt a local ordinance that, among other things, creates the program, establishes the means of financing qualified projects ("PACE Projects") through the use of Assessment Contracts as security for a C-PACE financing, and adopt a program report that includes qualification requirements, standards, and documentation for the program.
 This ensures that C-PACE financings made in its jurisdiction are consistent with the PACE Act.